 4 WAAX Fayetteville, AR 72701

 Individuals are strongly encouraged to use the online reporting form and the medical statement form, as appropriate.
 These forms are designed to obtain sufficient information for the University to respond effectively to your request for accommodation.
 Not using the forms or providing incomplete information may delay the accommodation process due to the additional time needed to clarify your needs and related medical information.

-If at any point you need assistance with either form, contact the Office of Equal Opportunity and Compliance.
+If at any point you need assistance with either form, contact Equal Opportunity, Compliance & Title IX.